 To help promote his dogs, Lingo eventually created the Oorang Indians, a professional football team in La Rue, Ohio.
 The team played in the National Football League.
-Every member of the Indians actually was of Indian heritage.
+Every member of the Indians actually was of Native American heritage.
 The squad's most famous player was Jim Thorpe.
 Interestingly, the Oorang Indians cost Lingo one hundred dollars to create, while his Airedale dogs sold for 150 dollars apiece.
-The Indians remained a team in the National Football League for the 1922 and the 1923 seasons.
+The Indians remained a team in the National Football League for the 1922 and 1923 seasons.
 Walter Lingo established the squad as a publicity stunt and named the team after his Oorang dog kennels.
 Interestingly, La Rue, Ohio is the smallest community to sponsor a National Football League franchise.
 The Indians, however, never played a game in La Rue, as all twenty of the team's games during the 1922 and 1923 seasons were away games.
 In the team's first season, the Indians finished twelfth in the league, with a record of two wins, six losses, and zero ties.
 The next season, the team finished eighteenth, with one win, ten losses, and zero ties.
 The Oorang Indians ceased to exist after the 1923 season.

 The Oorang Indians players not only played football.
 Lingo also required them to work in his kennels, caring for his dogs.
 He also forced his players to parade around the football field with his dogs during half times, hoping that fans would purchase his dogs.
 Lingo even had one of his players, Long Time Sleep, wrestle a bear during one half time.
 Many football historians credit Lingo with creating half-time shows.